dward2/BME547/Resources/Git/GitCommands.md

 same name.

 #### GitHub Credentials
+_**NOTE** This section may become obsolete when GitHub removes the ability to authenticate with username and password.
+(This is epxected to happen in August 2021)._

 If you have a local repository linked to GitHub, and you are having problems pushing to that repository because of authentication issues, try the following
 command: